Skip to main content

 • Prefer --json when the agent needs IDs, document states, token IDs, or nested data.

-• Ask agents to run sitegpt profiles list and sitegpt whoami before making changes.
+• For existing accounts, ask agents to run sitegpt profiles list and sitegpt whoami before making changes.

 • Restrict tokens to specific chatbots when the agent only needs one chatbot.